TheEmpty/grafana-prowl-notifier/README.md

 ## Changelog

+### 0.3.3
+* Fingerprints to own data structure.
+* Auto-migrate to new data structure.

 ### 0.3.2
 * Bugfix: Don't cleanup fingerprints if not seen in request.
 * Add note: Longer-term need to understand how fingerprints scale.